STUDENT/PARENT HANDBOOK -

 Home School Credit Transfer

-Regardless of the number of transfer credits awarded, the student must successfully complete the required number of courses at the school in order to earn a diploma.
+Regardless of the number of transfer credits awarded, the student must successfully complete the required number of courses at Excel Academy in order to earn a high school diploma. (see Graduation Track Options above)

 PE for the High School Student